christianalfoni/christianalfoni.github.io/_posts/2014-10-15-my-experiences-building-a-flux-application.md

   // The action maps directly to a method.
 So action addTodo maps to the
   // method addTodo()
   addTodo: function (title) {
-    this.state.todos.push({title: title, completed: false});
+    this.todos.push({title: title, completed: false});
     this.emitChange();
   },

   // The methods that components can use to get state information
   // from the store.
-The context of the methods is the state of the store.
+The context of the methods is the store itself.
   // The returned values are deepcloned, which means
   // that the state of the store is immutable
   exports: {